List of Hollyoaks characters introduced in 2014: Rick Spencer

 Rick Spencer, played by Victor Gardener, made his first screen appearance on 13 May 2014.
 The character and casting was announced on 17 April 2014.
-Rick is a bar owner, who employs Holly Cunningham (Amanda Clapham), before later moving to the village where several characters will be shocked to see him.
+Rick is a bar owner, who employs Holly Cunningham (Amanda Clapham), before later moving to the village where several characters are shocked to see him.
 Jason Roscoe (Alfie Browne-Sykes) sees him in the bar and collapses.
 When in hospital, he reveals to girlfriend Holly that Rick is his father.
 Rick is also the father of Robbie Roscoe (Charlie Wernham).
-On New Year's Eve 2015, Nancy Osborne (Jessica Fox) lies to Robbie and tells him that Rick has been supplying her pain killers, feeding her addiction to them.
-At the same time at the Roscoe household Rick is forcing Jason to eat food.
-When Holly arrives she throws Rick out.
-Outside the house Robbie confronts Rick and they fight but Joe Roscoe (Ayden Callaghan) comes out and punches Rick.
-Rick hits his head on the ground and is knocked out.
-At the hospital Rick is in a critical but stable condition.
-When he is alone an unknown person enters the room and injects him with potassium chloride.
-When Jason arrives to visit him his heart stops and despite attempts to revive him he dies.
-Joe is later arrested for his murder.
-He reappeared in a flashback episode on 23 October 2015 when the real serial killer is revealed to be Lindsey Roscoe (Sophie Austin).

 Nico Blake

 Nico Blake, played by Persephone Swales-Dawson, made her first appearance on 6 June 2014.
 The character and casting was announced on 20 May 2014.
 Daniel Kilkelly from Digital Spy reported that Nico arrives in Hollyoaks and meets Dodger Savage (Danny Mac).
 He takes pity on her and gives her food.
 A show spokesperson added "Is this girl just a passing tearaway teenager?
 Or could there perhaps be something more?"
 It was soon announced that Nico is the long-lost daughter of Sienna Blake (Anna Passey).
 But Patrick Blake (Jeremy Sheffield) intervenes to ruin Nico and Sienna's chances of becoming acquainted.
 His scams include paying Nico's adoptive mother Denise (Janet Bamford) to trick Sienna into believing someone else is her daughter.
 When Nico tells Sienna that she is her daughter she is dismissed as a liar.
 This prompts Nico to begin a revenge campaign.
 Nico was killed off on 1 November 2016 after a burning maze collapsed with her in it.
 However, in a twist airing on 15 May 2018, Nico was revealed to have survived the fire.